KEY SOURCING POLICIES

 In July 2008, after learning of the forced child labor practices involved in cotton production in Uzbekistan, we adopted a policy that banned any use of Uzbek cotton in American Eagle Outfitters apparel.
 We have since joined the Responsible Sourcing Network (RSN) Cotton Economic Leverage Working Group, pledging to not knowingly source any Uzbek cotton.
 We have also agreed to denounce any use of child labor or adult forced labor that we find taking place in Uzbekistan.
 We collaborate with RSN, dozens of international brands, socially-conscious investors and non-governmental officials to raise awareness about these distressing practices in Uzbekistan and put a permanent end to them.

-Our customers love the effortless, worn-in look of denim.
 Traditionally, sandblasting has been used to distress jeans and give them that fun, faded effect.
 However, to produce this look, a mixture of abrasive materials has to be sprayed on denim fabric at a high pressure.
 The sandblasting process includes the use of silica, a component in sand that has serious health effects and requires factory workers to wear special equipment to protect themselves.
 In 2011, along with other leading fashion companies, we banned sandblasting in the production of our denim.
 We’ve also banned the presence of sandblasting equipment in any facility producing for us.

 ANIMAL WELFARE POLICIES